kamui-fin/librepod/README.md

 The key concept is to encapsulate all podcast-related business logic within a "black box" model on the server side.
 Clients will interact with the API to fetch data and perform actions, abstracting away the complexities of podcast aggregation, caching, and other operations.

+While the API is still changing rapidly and swagger documentation will soon be written, I want to document a few important things that may cause some confusion.

+#### Channels vs Subscriptions vs Feed

+A `Feed` in Librepod refers to the overall latest **aggregation** of all episodes collected from a user's subscriptions.
+Each user has their own feed.

+A `Channel` is an **immutable** entity representing a podcast source pulled from RSS.

+A user may _subscribe_ to a `Channel` creating a `Subscription` relation between the `User` and the `Channel`.
+Even if they unsubscribe, the `Channel` remains on the server.

+Channels and subscriptions are distinguished as a caching mechanism, proving to be useful if multiple users exist on a single Librepod instance and potential overlaps in subscriptions.
+Remember, librepod was designed with **scalability** in mind.

 ### Future Roadmap

 - Introduce Web Sub support, as it is substantially more efficient than manual polling for the feeds that support it